mahaeswar2005/LibraryManagementSystem/README.md

 - **Saanvi Vishal**

 ## Overview
 The **Library Management System** is a robust and efficient solution built with Java and C++ integration, designed to streamline library operations for both administrators and users.
-It leverages a Java-based user interface, a C++ backend for performance-critical operations, and JNI (Java Native Interface) for seamless communication between the two.
+It leverages a Java-based user interface, a C++ programs for performance-critical operations, and JNI (Java Native Interface) for seamless communication between the two.

 ---